-This biological opinion relies on the definition of "destruction or adverse modification," which means "a direct or indirect alteration that appreciably diminishes the value of critical habitat for the conservation of a listed species.
-Such alterations may include, but are not limited to, those that alter the physical or biological features essential to the conservation of a species or that preclude or significantly delay development of such features" (81 Federal Regulation (FR) 7214).
+This biological opinion relies on the definition of "destruction or adverse modification," which means "a direct or indirect alteration that appreciably diminishes the value of critical habitat as a whole for the conservation of a listed species" (50 CFR 402.2).

 The designation(s) of critical habitat for (species) use(s) the term primary constituent element (PCE) or essential features.
 The new critical habitat regulations (81 FR 7414) replace this term with physical or biological features (PBFs).
 The shift in terminology does not change the approach used in conducting a "destruction or adverse modification" analysis, which is the same regardless of whether the original designation identified PCEs, PBFs, or essential features.
 In this biological opinion, we use the term PBF to mean PCE or essential feature, as appropriate for the specific critical habitat.